bperin/ai-study/README.md

 ### 🤖 Multi-Agent AI Architecture

 AI Study leverages **Google's ADK (Agent Development Kit)** with multiple specialized AI agents powered by **Gemini 2.5 Flash** models.
 Each agent has specific responsibilities and tools to create a comprehensive learning experience.

+#### RAG Implementation (In Progress)
+- **Ingestion**: Uploaded PDFs are automatically chunked and embedded using Vertex AI `text-embedding-004`.
+- **Generation**: Currently falls back to injecting the full PDF text (up to 125k tokens / 500k chars) into the prompt context for Flashcard Generation and Test Planning.
+- **Chat Assistance**: Uses RAG retrieval to find relevant chunks for answering specific questions, falling back to PDF text if no chunks are found.
+- **Known Issues**: The ADK runner may occasionally error out due to session management, in which case the system gracefully falls back to direct Gemini API calls.

 <details open>
 <summary><b>System Architecture Diagrams</b></summary>